upendratomar01/weather-outfit-planner/README.md

-# 🌦️ Weather-Based Outfit Recommender
+# 🌦️ Weather-Based Outfit Planner

 A responsive React + TypeScript web app that helps users check the current weather of any city and recommends an outfit based on the conditions.
 It also remembers your last 5 searches and lets you switch between light and dark themes.